CRowdCLassic/btc-pre-ann/README.md

 P.S.
 So the thing are a little off right now but will fall into place the nex few days.
 P.P.S.
 This topic is self-modarated.
+P.P.P.S.
+It will be an anonymous effort until the support for this project get stronger.
+This project has no connection with the previous owner whatsoever for the sake of this project.
+This is hard to be seen right now but will be prven with the time.

 ►► CRowdCLassic (CRCL) - Brings value to the technology